 Linting the bad parts

 There are a few gotchas with ASI.
-However, if you are using ESLint and you enable the no-unexpected-multiline rule, then you're safe.
+However, if you are using ESLint (which you should) and you enable the no-unexpected-multiline rule, then you're safe.
 Just make sure that your build pipeline will fail if that rule is broken because most assuredly your app will!
-You may also be interested in the semi rule.

 Why omit semicolons anyway?